Counting the zeros of an elephant random walk: Reconciliation of the two limit theorems

 \section{Reconciliation of the two limit theorems}

 The purpose of this section is to resolve the apparent disagreement between Theorems \ref{TZ} and \ref{T1} which has been exposed in the Introduction.
 In short, we shall first observe that Theorem \ref{TZ} can be rephrased a scaling limit for the Markov chain of return times.
-Next, we shall point out that in this framework, Theorem \ref{T1} is actually the cornerstone for the application a general result which ensure the latter.
+Next, we shall point out that Theorem \ref{T1} is actually the cornerstone for the application a general result on scaling limit for integer valued Markov chains, and specifying the latter in our framework enables us to recover Theorem \ref{TZ}.

 Recall that the process ${H}=({H}(t))_{t\geq 0}$ in Theorem \ref{TZ} has been defined in \eqref{E:defLambda}.
 Plainly $H$ has continuous non-decreasing paths and we introduce its (right-continuous) inverse $\eta$,